raspberrypi/documentation/configuration/wireless/access-point.md

 Kind=bridge
 ```

-Then configure the bridge interface br0 and the slave interface eth0 using .network files as follows.
+Then configure the bridge interface br0 and the slave interface eth0 using .network files as follows:

 ```
 sudo nano /etc/systemd/network/bridge-br0-slave.network